 11.9a.2 FILS Authentication protocol

-The STA and the AP communicate using 802.11 authentication to perform key establishment and 802.11 association frames to perform key confirmation.
+The STA and the AP communicate using 802.11 authentication frames to perform key establishment and 802.11 association frames to perform key confirmation.

 After exchanging 802.11 authentication frames, the STA and AP derive a shared and secret key which will be used to derive a set of secret keys that are authenticated after exchanging 802.11 association frames.